 If you need estate sale help, it pays to shop around.
 While calling for an estate sale once may have been the obvious and rational way to empty an entire house and recoup your investments in the contents of your home, that’s no longer the case.
 In many situations today, the sale or auction is now seen as a way to mitigate the expense of moving unwanted items from your home.

 Our advice?
 Take the time to carefully evaluate all of the options available in your area, and determine the services, or more likely a combination of services, that will produce the best outcome in terms of effort and expense.

 At Simply Downsized, our Washington DC-based downsizing affiliate, we take a thorough look at our clients’ belongings and have a detailed discussion about budget, timeline and other circumstances before we make recommendations about downsizing or whole-home clear outs.
 Then, we pair our clients with the exact services they need, when they need them.

-Talk to a local professional downsizing expert first.
+Talk to a local professional downsizing specialist first.